jrodan/web-whatsapp/README.md

 # web-whatsapp
-CSS to style the WhatsApp web client a bit more eye and work friendly.
+CSS to style the WhatsApp web client a bit more eye friendly.
 Use a Chrome plugin like Stylish to publish the CSS code.